itamarst/crochet/docs/api.rst

 * When the function is called, the code will not run in the calling thread, but rather in the reactor thread.
-* The return result from a decorated function is an ``EventualResult`` instance, wrapping the result of the underlying code, with particular support for ``Deferred`` instances.
+* The return result from a decorated function is an ``EventualResult`` instance, wrapping the result of the underlying code, with built-in support for functions that return ``Deferred`` instances as well as ``async`` functions.

 ``EventualResult`` has the following basic methods: